 As seen in the list below, only 16 GB of RAM were available during the benchmarking process.
 This amount is insufficient to utilise caching to the extent outlined in Chapter 4.
-Additional RAM was not available, meaning caching had to be disabled, which will be further explained in Section 5.2.
+Additional RAM was not available, meaning caching had to be disabled for all benchmarks as further explained in Section 5.2.